HadiAbouDaya/Kefraya-AI/README.md

 The training was done with Google Colab and these are the steps to follow:
 1. Prepare your dataset and label them in YOLO format using [LabelImg](https://github.com/tzutalin/labelImg).
 Once done, zip all the images and their corresponding label files as `images.zip`.

-Here’s an example of image labeling: (make sure you save the in the yolo format)
+Here’s an example of image labeling: (make sure you save the labels in the yolo format)
 ![GitHub Logo](/training.jpg)

 2. Create a folder named `yolov3` on Google Drive and upload the `images.zip` file inside it.
 The directory structure should look something like the following: